 Today's Department of Parasitology has an interdisciplinary orientation, combining clinical research with molecular, biochemical and physiological approaches to address questions relating to the pathophysiology and management of parasitic diseases, in particular malaria, leishmaniose and toxoplasmosis.
-The international character of the department is illustrated best by the fact that many of the more than 50 scientists working in one of the five research groups are from abroad.
+The international character of the department is illustrated best by the fact that many of the more than 50 scientists working in one of the six research groups are from abroad.

 The department is embedded in an extensive network of collaborations, at the local, national and international level.
 Mutual partnerships exist with several research groups in malaria endemic countries, ensuring proximity and relevance of our research to the people in need.
 In addition a malaria field station in Burkina Faso has been created in collaboration with the Ministry of Health, Burkina Faso.